audibleblink/y/README.md

 ## OK But Really...
 Put your pitchforks down.
-It's a joke repo I made to settle an argument.
+It's a joke repo I made for an event.
 Claude Code made this when I `cd`'d into my zsh dotfiles and gave it the prompt
 ```
 │ > create a zsh plugin called "y". the readme    │